 All functions will automatically generation commands to fix any problems that they find.

 The backup command has two options; BACKUP BCS and BACKUP VVDS.
 You have the option to select catalogs for backup individually, by name masks, or every connected catalog with BACKUP BCS(**).
 A VVDS is selected by VOLSER, not the full VVDS name.
 BACKUP VVDS(**) will backup the VVDS on every online disk.

 A PARALLEL keyword can be used to multi-task the backup and make it run faster.

 Each Catalog is opened as a dataset rather than through Catalog Services.
 This means the processing bypasses the index so you can be sure to read all the data portion.
-Each BCS backup will also copy the aliases definitions in the master catalog, though you can optionally turn that off.
+Each BCS backup will copy the aliases definitions in the master catalog, though you can optionally turn that off.
 You also have the option to check the consistency of the catalogs at backup time by using keywords like DIAGNOSEBCS and DIAGNOSEVVDS.